Quote to Inspire:

 But the harsh reality is this: it all starts in our homes, with our families.
 Not just with the big scandals we see in the news, but with the everyday actions, those small decisions that seem insignificant, but actually reflect who we truly are.

-If we aspire to build a more just and honest society, we must start by changing ourselves, instilling principles based on God and honesty.
+If we aspire to build a more just and honest society, we must begin by changing ourselves, instilling principles grounded in God and honesty.
 Matthew 5:37: "Let your ‘Yes’ be ‘Yes,’ and your ‘No,’ ‘No.’ For whatever is more than these is from the evil one."
 This verse calls us to be people of integrity, where our words speak the truth and are trustworthy.
 We don’t need to resort to oaths or empty promises to be believed.
 Our honesty and transparency should be evident in everything we say and do.

 The Problem of Piracy in the Family:

 Piracy has become so common in Puerto Rico that it has permeated even our homes.
-Many watch pirated movies on their devices without giving it much thought.
+Many watch pirated films on their devices without much consideration.
 The Bible reminds us in Exodus 20:15: "You shall not steal."
-Piracy, in reality, is an act of theft.
-It is, in essence, a form of robbery, contrary to biblical and ethical principles.
+Piracy is an act of theft.
+It is, in essence, a form of robbery that contravenes biblical and ethical principles.

 Why does piracy harm the family and society?

-- Every pirated content represents less money for those who invested effort and resources in producing it, affecting the families of the creators.
+- Every instance of pirated content represents less income for those who invested effort and resources in producing it, thereby affecting the families of the creators.

-- Piracy contributes to job loss and less investment in new products, affecting the livelihood of many families.
+- Piracy contributes to job losses and reduced investment in new products, thereby affecting the livelihoods of many families.

 - When we pirate, we are teaching our children that it’s okay to take what isn’t theirs.
 Proverbs 20:17 says: "Bread gained by deceit is sweet to a man, but afterward his mouth will be filled with gravel."

-- Many households use pirated digital boxes that allow access to platforms like Netflix, HBO, Disney+, and others, for free.
+- Many households use pirated digital boxes that provide free access to platforms such as Netflix, HBO, and Disney+.
 The Bible calls us to live in integrity: "The way of the Lord is strength to the upright, but destruction will come to the workers of iniquity" (Proverbs 10:29).
 Honesty should be our example.

 Lying to Obtain Benefits:

-Another behavior that fosters corruption in the family is lying to obtain benefits we don’t deserve.
-From faking disabilities to exaggerating financial difficulties, these actions involve our family members from a young age, and if we don’t correct them, they grow up believing that lying is acceptable.
+Another behavior that fosters corruption within the family is lying to obtain benefits to which we don’t deserve.
+From faking disabilities to exaggerating financial difficulties, these actions involve our family members from a young age.
+If we don’t correct them, they grow up believing that lying is acceptable.

 The Bible warns us in Ephesians 4:25: "Therefore, putting away lying, ‘Let each one of you speak truth with his neighbor,’ for we are members of one another."
-As a family, we must teach that honesty and sincerity are fundamental to living according to God’s will.
+As a family, we must teach that honesty and sincerity are fundamental to living in accordance with God’s will.

-It’s common to hear stories in Puerto Rico of children and adults falsifying information to receive government assistance.
+It’s common in Puerto Rico to hear reports of children and adults falsifying information to obtain government assistance.
 Corruption starts at home, and if we teach our children to lie, we are sowing seeds that bring discord and spiritual harm.

-Lying to receive benefits only helps to destroy trust in the family and the community.
+Lying to obtain benefits only undermines trust within the family and the community.
 The Bible reminds us in Proverbs 12:22 (NIV): "The Lord detests lying lips, but he delights in people who are trustworthy."

 These behaviors—piracy, lying for benefits, faking disabilities—may seem small, but they accumulate and are a reflection of a culture of corruption that starts in our own homes.
 The family is the first field where we sow values, and if we don’t teach from an early age to live in honesty and righteousness, it will be difficult to demand the same in society.